 - Simplify a stepped process

-Marie Polli (ConversionXL): How to Optimize Low Traffic Websites
+Marie Polli (CXL): How to Optimize Low Traffic Websites

 - Optimization is people driven, not only data driven – if the data is not there, do the people part – qualitative research.